 100 hour guy stayed at the same position for 5 years, making little to no contribution to the long-term success of the company.

 There’s no denying that 100 hour guy worked so much harder than me.
 He did.
 His problem was not working on the right things.
 Instead of working on things to save time, he just accepted his working hours and settled in.
 What he didn’t realize is that hours worked doesn’t mean jack.

 Why Do We Care About Hours Worked?

 People wear their hours on their sleeve like a badge of honor, but no one talks about their results.
+It’s almost as if being productive doesn’t even come up in conversation.
 Why is that?
 I have a couple theories.

 It might be that results are harder to compare.
 People have this innate desire to be better than their peers, and time can be easily compared.
 How else would you compare a lumberjack and a chemical engineer?
 Since results aren’t consistent across fields, we compare the only thing these two positions have in common: time.

 But, what is the point of all this?
 A lumberjack is not better or worse than a chemical engineer.
-Trying to compare these two is a pointless exercise rooted in ego.
+Comparing these two is a pointless exercise rooted in ego.
 These thoughts and conversations do nothing to improve the world.
 It doesn’t matter what other people are doing.

 God-Fearing Puritan History

 Another reason time might be compared, at least in the United States, is due to our history.
 The United States of America: a nation built on the backs of people who worked harder and longer than anyone else.
 A place where any common man can pull themselves up by their bootstraps to accomplish great things.
 At least, that’s what they tell us.

 Also rooted in American history is innovation.
 The U.S. is the birthplace of the light bulb, the computer, the internet, and Google.
 Did these inventors work so much harder than everyone else?